Frequently Asked Questions (FAQs)

 We believe that social change takes time and requires long-term investments.
 We also see immense value in supporting new, innovative, and exploratory work.
 To reflect this, we have a range of grant types:

-- Venture Grants (Up to $100k for one year) These grants are short-term and designed to provide expedited support to social entrepreneurs with breakthrough, emerging, and innovative solutions.
-They serve to mutually explore new relationships and partnerships.
+- Venture Grants (up to $100k for one year): These grants are short-term and designed to expedite support to social entrepreneurs with breakthrough, emerging, and innovative solutions.
+They also serve to mutually explore new relationships and partnerships.

-- Enterprise Grants ($250k+ annually for more than two years) These grants are designed to provide multi-year, unrestricted funding to partners that have deep alignment across our REEJ focus areas and offer the most opportunity to use all our financial and non-financial resources to support their solutions.
+- ts ($250k+ annually for more than two years): These grants are invitation-only and are designed to provide multi-year, unrestricted funding to partners that have deep alignment across our REEJ focus areas and offer the most opportunity to use all our financial and non-financial resources to support their solutions.

 How often are applications reviewed?